nadiamariduena/express-28-dci/express-intro_1/README.md

 <br>

-#### Type nodemon app.js on the console and go to the browser and check the localhost:3000 to see the result , you can also see some movement in the console like so:
+#### Type nodemon app.js on the console and then go to the browser to check the localhost:3000 to see the result , you can also see some movement in the console like so:

 ```javascript
 [nodemon] 2.0.2